-Save your sense with these cent-saving schemes to avoid.
+Save your sense by avoiding these cent-saving schemes.

 Buying Food in Bulk

 When you see a whole bunch of bananas on sale for less than half the regular price, you grab them.
 Then you watch them turn black because you bought too many.
 While buying in bulk is good for lots of things, be careful when buying perishables.
 It’s not a bargain if you throw them away.
 A Costco employee probably won’t tell you not to buy in bulk but there are a lot of secrets they aren’t telling.

 That 30 percent off is a good deal, if you actually pay off the balance in full right away.
 Sadly, many people find it way too easy to pay the much smaller minimum payment.
 Before long, you’re paying the minimum every month and adding more to the store card, and you’re suddenly a credit card revolver who is paying hefty interest charges.

 Buy cheap, buy twice.
 If you buy a screwdriver set for $1 at a dollar store, or get your shoes for a few bucks at a flea market stall, chances are you’ll be buying them again real soon.
 Cheaply made, poor-quality items may save you a few bucks in the short term, but you’ll only have to pay more later to replace them.
 And if you replace them with more cheap junk, you’ll be repeating the cycle.
 The only time this is not true is when you’re buying generic brands in the grocery store—you’re often getting the same product that’s in the brand-name packaging.